 Admission into the R.N.
 Program's nursing (NUR) courses is based on the approved priority list posted in the Nursing Department.
-Admissions are competitive and meeting the above requirement is not a guarantee of placement.
+Admissions are competitive and meeting the above requirement is not a guarantee of admission.
+When the number of applicants exceeds the number of available clinical spots in the program, cumulative GPA will be used to determine which candidates are admitted.
+(Transfer students see the following item.)
 Requirements for admission must be met by mid-November for admission into the following spring semester and mid-May for admission into the following fall semester.
 Candidates for admission must contact the Admissions Coordinator for the R.N.
 Program in the Nursing Department and declare intent to be admitted.